lostsource/SimpleRTCData/README.md

 ### getAnswer
 *SimpleRTCData.getAnswer(String offer, Function callback)*

 The *joiner* should call this method after receiving an offer from the *initiator*.
 The offer should be passed as the first argument.
-The callback function get one argument `(String answer)`
+The callback function gets one argument `(String answer)`

 ### getConnection
 *SimpleRTCData.getConnection(void)*